ampproject/amp-toolbox/packages/cors/README.md

 # AMP CORS Middleware

 The AMP CORS middleware adds CORS and
 [AMP CORS](https://www.ampproject.org/docs/fundamentals/amp-cors-requests) headers to all CORS requests initiated by the AMP runtime.
-These requests are identified by the `__amp_source_origin` query parameter.
+The middleware will only add these headers if the `__amp_source_origin` query parameter is present.
 All other requests remain unchanged.

 ## Installation